puppetlabs/bolt/docs/_lab/10-deploying-an-application/index.md

 ### Suppress default log messages

-Bolt logs every action on each node which results in 5 messages for each node.
+Bolt logs every action on each node, which results in 5 messages for each node.
 By default these messages are logged at the `notice` level and can make it hard to see the more useful `notice` messages that the plan logs directly.
-To make the automatic messages log at `info` instead so they won't appear on the terminal without the `--verbose` flag the plan wraps the loop in a `without_default_logging` block.
+You can wrap code in a `without_default_logging` block to make the automatic messages log at `info` instead so they only appear on the terminal with the `--verbose` flag.
 All code executed inside a `without_default_logging` block including in functions or subplans will log actions at `info` instead of `notice`.

 ```
 without_default_logging() || {